jovialp/react-redux-buglist/README.md

 # react-redux-buglist
-Created using react, redux and tailwindcss
+Created using react, redux and tailwindcss.

 [View on StackBlitz ⚡️](https://react-appyqy.stackblitz.io)